 As required by generally accepted governmental accounting principles, the budget comparison schedules have been prepared in the same form as the legally adopted budget; therefore its form varies somewhat from the Statement of Revenues, Expenditures and Changes in Fund Balances on page 11.
 The City prepares its annual budget on the modified accrual basis of accounting which is consistent with the amounts reflected in the funds financial statements.
-During the year, the City amended its general fund budget once.
+During the year, the City made no amendments to any budgets.